 The plan is also framed as the prescription to Lord Darzi’s diagnosis of the problems facing the NHS in his 2024 review, with an overarching message from Government that they believe their reforms are needed to preserve the NHS.

-Totalling at over 140 pages of content, the plan is lengthy, and the BMA will be taking care to analyse it in full, but we have summarised its key points for our members here.
+Totalling at over 140 pages of content, the plan is lengthy, and the BMA will be taking care to analyse it in full, but we have summarised its key points for our members below.

 BMA priorities for the 10 Year Health Plan

-The BMA engaged actively with the development of the plan and, in our submissions to its consultations, called for greater recognition of the value of doctors – financially, culturally, and professionally – as a means of delivering a stronger NHS.
+The BMA engaged actively with the development of the plan and, in our submissions to its consultations, called for greater recognition of the value of doctors – financially, culturally, and professionally – as a means of delivering a stronger NHS

 This was part of a range of broader reforms we called for, including:

-- Delivering pay restoration, reforming the DDRB, and addressing pensions and childcare disincentives
+- delivering pay restoration, reforming the DDRB, and addressing pensions and childcare disincentives

-- Increasing training places, specialty training, and the use of the specialist role
+- increasing training places, specialty training, and the use of the specialist role

-- Enhancing clinical leadership and giving doctors a greater voice
+- enhancing clinical leadership and giving doctors a greater voice

-- Bringing back the family doctor
+- bringing back the family doctor

-- Reviewing the role of PAs and AAs and pausing recruitment to those roles
+- reviewing the role of PAs and AAs and pausing recruitment to those roles

-- Addressing sexism, racism, and ableism in medicine
+- addressing sexism, racism, and ableism in medicine

-- Ensuring the shift in care into the community is managed and funded safely, emphasising the need to increase investment in general practice and community care while maintaining the capacity needed in hospitals
+- ensuring the shift in care into the community is managed and funded safely, emphasising the need to increase investment in general practice and community care while maintaining the capacity needed in hospitals

-- Greater revenue and capital investment in the NHS – including to improve GP premises, NHS estates, and IT infrastructure.
+- greater revenue and capital investment in the NHS – including to improve GP premises, NHS estates, and IT infrastructure

-- Genuine social care reform
+- genuine social care reform

-- Improving collaboration and the interface between services
+- improving collaboration and the interface between services

-- Investment in public health services.
+- investment in public health services.

 Related: